briangeis/steam-windows-emulation/README.md

 <p><img src="images/level-1f.png" width=25%></p>

-If for some reason the installer does not launch, try selecting a different version of Proton.
+If for some reason the installer does not launch, select a different version of Proton and retry.
 Once the installation process is complete, you should see your program successfully launch:

 <p><img src="images/level-1g.png" width=75%></p>

 Although the program launched, the shortcut is still configured to launch the installer.
-Next, we will need to modify the shortcut properties so that it launches the installed program instead of the installer.
+Next, we will need to modify the shortcut properties so that it launches the installed program instead.

-## Level Two: Configuration
+## Step Two: Configuration

 ### Locate the installed application